Extraordinary people like you, me, the curious, the handyman, DIY’er or hobbyist. The people who want to mend and create – we are extraordinary.

 Your MIG Welder’s Work Clamp

-The work clamp, usually made of electricity conducting metal, is clipped directly onto your metal welding project.
-Or some folks like to clip their clamp onto the metal surface they are welding on.
-For example, their welding table.
+The work clamp, usually made of electricity conducting metal.
+Is clipped directly onto your metal welding project.
+Or if you’ve a specialist welding table top you can clip your clamp onto the metal surface you’re welding on.

 A cord connects your ground clamp to your MIG welder and through your MIG welder takes the electrical current back to earth.